What is Go Go-Karts?

 Here is what the widget looked like in the designer tab:

-Below is the blueprint implementation of the core logic for the tutorial screen implemented in game.
+Below is the blueprint implementation of the event graph for the tutorial screen implemented in-game.

 By using the media player in Unreal along with some of our gamepad controller highlight code, we were able to create a nice tutorial screen that let us toggle between different videos depending on what button was selected